manutamminen/epicpcr_2/docs/index.md

 <img src="../figures/frozen_tanglegram.png" >
 </td>

-## Tanglegram of the HFE7500 reactions
+## Tanglegram of the unfrozen reactions

 The abundance columns are: